-If your child requires medication while at Wild Earth Preschool, please see the Early Childhood Manager to fill out a Medication Administration form.
-Medication must be in the original, unopened, labeled bottle, with administration instructions appropriate for the child printed on the label.
-A physician's orders may also be required.
-Emergency as-needed medications are carried by staff in waist packs to ensure their immediate availability.
+If your child requires medication while at Wild Earth Preschool, please see an administrator to fill out a Medication Administration form.
+Medication must be in the original, labeled bottle, with administration instructions appropriate for the child printed on the label.
+Emergency as-needed medications are carried in our portable first aid kit to ensure their immediate availability.
 Teaching staff is annually trained in safe medication administration.